RuleML/deliberation-ruleml/README.md

   d) Repeat a-c, or continue to the next step.

-6. When your fix is finished (or far enough along that you want some review), update your repository from the central repo online.([2])
+6. When your fix is finished (or far enough along that you want some review), update your repository (again) from the RuleML repo online.([2]) This time, instead of using "pull" (which is a shortcut for "fetch-merge"), we will use "fetch-rebase".
+  Rebase is an alternative to merge that re-writes history regarding the order and granularity of commits[5].

+  a) Fetch from the central RuleML repository:

     $ git fetch

-7. Use rebase to reorder your commits to occur on top of everybody else's.
-   The -i option allows you to interactively clean up your commits and "squash" them together.([5])
+  b) If nothing was fetched, and you made only one or a few commits, you may continue with step 4.
+   Otherwise, rebase* interactively:

     $ git rebase -i

-8. Push your commits to a new branch in your remote fork.([2])
+7. Push your commits to a new branch in your remote fork.([2])

     $ git push myFork Issue#45

-9. Login to your Github account to verify that everything got uploaded OK, then submit a pull request to RuleML/deliberation-ruleml from your Github account.
+8. Login to your Github account  and perform the following:
+  a) verify that everything got uploaded OK
+  b) submit a pull request to RuleML/ruleml-website from your Github account.
      If the RuleML repo already has a branch for Issue#45, submit your pull-request to that branch, otherwise submit to master.

-10. The RuleML maintainer and/or other developers will make comments on your pull-request if anything needs to be changed.
+9. The RuleML maintainer and/or other developers will make comments on your pull-request if anything needs to be changed.
 You can push new commits to your Issue#45 branch and they will automatically be added to the pull-request.
 If your submission is accepted, the RuleML/Issue#45 branch will be merged with RuleML/master.